Frederic Chapple: Other interests

 He did not often travel outside Australia: only in 1901, when he was a delegate to the Methodist Ecumenical Conference and 1920, when he took holidays in conjunction with a commission to represent the Council of Churches, both in Britain.
-He had intended another trip to visit his son Harold, an obstetric and gynaecological surgeon at Guy's Hospital, in February 1915, but the War intervened.
+He had intended another trip to visit his son Harold, an obstetric and gynaecological surgeon at Guy's Hospital, in February 1915, but World War I intervened.

 Family

 Frederic Chapple (1845–1924) married schoolmistress Elizabeth Sarah Hunter (c.
 1845 – 19 October 1930) in Bethnal Green, England on 16 April 1870.
 Their children included: